vimcki/design-principles/Input Adapters.md

 ## Information

 Input Adapters, also known as driving or secondary, are implementation of the entry points of the application like HTTP/gRPC handlers, UI, or tests.
-They are responsible for initiating interactions with the [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md) using [ports](https://github.com/vimcki/design-principles/blob/master/Port.md), often translating requests from the outside world into [Domain Objects](https://github.com/vimcki/design-principles/blob/master/Domain%20Objects.md).
+They are responsible for calling [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md) using [ports](https://github.com/vimcki/design-principles/blob/master/Port.md), often translating requests from the outside world into [Domain Objects](https://github.com/vimcki/design-principles/blob/master/Domain%20Objects.md).

 Often used input adapters: